-Member State, including its permanent establishments in other Member States'.
-The directive would also apply to 'a company that is established under the laws of a third country in respect of its permanent establishments situated in one or more Member States', under certain conditions (Article 2.1 and 2.2).
+Member States', under certain conditions (Article 2.1 and 2.2).
 Companies that remain under this threshold would have the possibility to opt into the system (Article 2.3).

 Article 3 adds some new definitions, which do not figure in the CCTB proposal, such as: single taxpayer, principal taxpayer, group member, consolidated tax base, apportioned share, competent authority and principal tax authority.
-In Articles 5-10, rules are established on: parent company and qualifying subsidiaries; when a taxpayer should form a group; the effect of consolidation; timing; elimination of intra-group transactions; and on withholding taxes and other source taxation.
+In Articles 5-10, rules are established on: parent company and qualifying subsidiaries; when a taxpayer should form a group; the effect of consolidation; timing; elimination of intragroup transactions; and on withholding taxes and other source taxation.
 Articles 11-21 concern, inter alia, fixed assets, long-term contracts, provisions, revenues and deductions when joining a group, timing for depreciation, fixed assets and losses when leaving a group, and rules on the termination of a group.
 A withholding tax is introduced on interest and royalties paid by a group member to a recipient outside the group (Article 26).